pivotal-cf/syslog-migration-release/README.md

      * `job_index_id` - structured data of `-` and `[job=%s index=%d id=%s]` prefixed in the message

  * `syslog.migration.cleanup_conf_files` - List of filenames to remove from /etc/rsyslog.d/

+ If you need any of these capabilities in syslog-release (other than `disabled`, which is already supported), please contact the syslog team using the information below, (or in `syslog-release`).

 ---